mpkcb21/recipesdsproject/README.md

 **Alternative Hypothesis:** Low activity users tend to rate on a lower scale compared to higher activity users

-**Test Statistic:** The difference in mean rating between low activity users and higher activity users
+**Test Statistic:** The difference in mean rating between low activity users and higher activity users (observed = -0.18)

 **Significance Level:** = 0.05